 Type 2 diabetes, which was once known as adult-onset diabetes, is now found in young adults and children.
 It is caused by too much glucose in the blood due to the pancreas not producing enough insulin - a hormone which breaks down glucose into energy in the cells – or due to the body not reacting to it, known as insulin sensitivity.

-Under close supervision of a medical team, 11 people who had developed diabetes later in life were put on an extreme diet of just 600 calories a day consisting of liquid diet drinks and non-starchy vegetables.
+Under close supervision of a medical team, 11 people who had developed diabetes later in life were put on an extreme diet of just 600 calories a day consisting of liquid diet drinks plus 200 calories of non-starchy vegetables.
 They were matched to a control group of people without diabetes and then monitored over eight weeks.
 Insulin production from their pancreas and fat content in the liver and pancreas were studied.

 After just one week, the Newcastle University team found that their pre-breakfast blood sugar levels had returned to normal.